aam/skiaex/README.md

 # skiaex

+This sample demonstrates how to use Skia and HarfBuzz with Freetype to produce pdf file from a given stdin.

 HarfBuzz and its prerequisites
 ===

-There are no gyp build files for HarfBuzz, Freetype2 so you have to install and build them manually.
+You have to install HarfBuzz and Freetype2 if you don't have them on your machine.

 For example, like this: